-Figure 15.4: Pie charts produced using pie.
+Figure 15.3: Bar charts produced using bar and barh.

 15.2.5 Pie Charts

 pie produces pie charts using a 1-dimensional array of data (the data can have any values, and does not need to sum to 1).
 The basic use of pie is illustrated below, and the figure produced appears in panel (a) of figure 15.4.